 The exam tests general language competence and focuses on communicative competence, rather then academic skills.
 The written part lasts between 70 and 150 minutes (depending on level).
 The oral examination will be taken in pairs or small groups creating real-life dialogs and last 15 minutes.
 The telc site offers some more insights on the exam.

-Getting acquainted with the structure and type of tasks of the telc test are essential prerequisites for passing the exam.
-This is why all candidates are required to book our special telc exam preparation module (5 lessons in mini groups of maximum 5 participants), scheduled for the week of the exam (Friday is exam day).
+Getting acquainted with the structure and type of tasks of the telc test are essential prerequisites for passing the russian language exam.
+This is why all candidates are required to book our special telc exam preparation module (russian courses of 5 lessons in mini groups, maximum 5 participants), scheduled for the week of the exam (Friday is exam day).

 This module, added to any of our regular courses, guarantees the best possible preparation for the exam.
 Liden & Denz students can book the exam either at the time they sign up for a course using our course booking form or after they have started their course using the booking form further down this page.
 Booking deadline is 4 weeks prior to the exam date.
 Check our booking and cancellation terms here.

 My motivation to take the telc certificate course:

 I have just taken my telc exam at Liden & Denz, and thought that it would be a good opportunity to explain to fellow students what I got out of the classes and why it actually ended up being a far more rewarding experience than I originally expected.

 There are more than 3000 telc licensed partners over Europe, with Liden & Denz being the only licensed partner in Russia.
 I jumped at the chance to do it because I wanted something tangible to show for my efforts during my time in St. Petersburg, and I also wanted an internationally-recognised certificate of Russian that I could send to future employers so that they could see the progress I had made during my 18 weeks at Liden & Denz.